funinkina/Gnome-OCR-Screenshot/README.md

 ```

 ## Recommended Usage
-Move the script to a directory in your PATH and create a desktop shortcut for easy access.
+Move the script to a directory in your PATH and create keyboard shortcut for quick access.

 ```bash
 git clone https://github.com/funinkina/Gnome-OCR-Screenshot